DIPlib/diplib/dipimage/user_manual/04_dip_image.md

 matrix: the first index goes down, and indices start at 0.
 For example, `c{1,1}` is a scalar image with the first tensor element of each matrix in the image `c`.
-A sigle index uses linear indexing: `c{1}` also is the first tensor element.
+A single index uses linear indexing: `c{1}` also is the first tensor element.

 It is possible to combine spatial and tensor indexing, but the curly braces have to come first.[^42] Thus, write `c{1}(0,0)`, not `c(0,0){1}`.